withastro/astro/docs/src/pages/core-concepts/astro-pages.md

 ---
 layout: ~/layouts/MainLayout.astro
 title: Pages
+description: An intro to Astro pages, components that function as full pages.
 ---

 **Pages** are a special type of [Astro Component](/core-concepts/astro-components) that handle routing, data loading, and templating for each page of your website.
 You can think of them like any other Astro component, just with extra responsibilities.